 He is the Director of the Program on International Financial Systems (PIFS), founded in 1986, as part of Harvard Law School, which became independent in 2018.
 Besides doing research, the Program organizes the annual invitation-only U.S.-China, U.S.-Europe, and U.S.-Japan Symposia on Building the Financial System of the 21st Century, and special event roundtables.
 HLS is the non-financial sponsor or these events.
 In addition PIFS partners with Executive Education at HLS in offering executive education for financial regulators.

 Professor Scott’s books include the law school textbook International Finance: Transactions, Policy and Regulation (23rd ed.
 Foundation Press 2020); Connectedness and Contagion (M.I.T.
 Press 2016) and The Global Financial Crisis (Foundation Press 2009).
 He is the author of numerous journal articles and op-ed pieces in leading newspapers.

 Professor Scott is also the Director of the Committee on Capital Markets Regulation, a bi-partisan non-profit organization organized in 2006, dedicated to enhancing the competitiveness of U.S. capital markets and ensuring the stability of the U.S. financial system via research and advocacy.

-He is also a member of the Bretton Woods Committee, a member of the Market Monitoring Group of the Institute of International Finance, a past independent director of Lazard, Ltd. (2006-2016), a past President of the International Academy of Consumer and Commercial Law and a past Governor of the American Stock Exchange (2002-2005).
+He is also an independent director of MEMX, the Members Exchange and a member of the Market Monitoring Group of the Institute of International Finance.
+He is a past independent director of Lazard, Ltd. (2006-2016), a past President of the International Academy of Consumer and Commercial Law and a past Governor of the American Stock Exchange (2002-2005).